ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No copy content to clipboard

 Indica possíveis problemas ao se copiar dados sensíveis para clipboard.
-A mensagem que aparece é esta:

 > _This App copies data to clipboard.
 Sensitive data should not be copied to clipboard as other applications can access it._
 >
 > _Possíveis vulnerabilidades ao usar:_